 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.

 Continental buffet breakfast: this is served from 7am in the courtyard dining room.
 This will include cereals, fruit juices, yoghurt, fresh fruit, cheeses/meats, selection of breads and croissants, jams, tea and coffee.

 Lunch (payable locally)

 Packed lunches can be bought from the local shops a few minutes from the hotel and can also be purchased from the hotel.

-One of the highlights of this holiday is that our guests dine out in Altamura at two restaurants that serve local dishes and specialities.
+One of the highlights of this holiday is that our guests dine out in Altamura at a local restaurant that serve local dishes and specialities.
 A 3-course dinner will be served at the Tre Archi Restaurant every evening except on Saturdays and Wednesdays when we will be dining at the newly refurbished restaurant at Hotel San Nicola.

 The friendly atmosphere of our holidays continues into the evening.